dendibakh/perf-book/README.md

 Run-Block-With-Error {python.exe export_book.py; pdflatex book.tex; bibtex book; pdflatex book.tex; pdflatex book.tex}
 ```

 As a result, `book.pdf` will be generated.
-First compilation may be slow due to installation of required packets.
+The first compilation may be slow due to the installation of required packets.

 ## License